 They also offer another course for beginners that comes in a book/audio combo as well as a couple of courses geared toward travel.

 Yes, we know all the prices are in Pound Sterling but, if you find something that piques your interests, you could always do an Amazon search for the materials to see if you can find them in your currency.
-For example, their “Talk Portuguese,” “Get By in Portuguese” and “Quickstart Portuguese” programs are all available via Amazon.
+For example, you may be able to purchase their “Talk Portuguese,” “Get By in Portuguese” and “Quickstart Portuguese” programs through Amazon.

 As you can see, there are so many ways to learn Portuguese with audio.
 We’ve given you plenty of materials to play with to improve your listening skills.